.jpg)

 |

-Be careful not to attach a slackline to urban infrastructure!
+Be careful not to fix a slackline on urban infrastructures!
 The tension exerted by the strap can cause serious damage and put you in danger.
-It's also advisable not to stretch your slackline across a path or passageway.
+It is also advisable not to stretch your slackline across a path or passageway.

-If you're looking for good slackline spots, there are many groups on social networks to list them, and several websites can also show you spots via an interactive map.
-The community spirit of this sport will enable you to meet new people and develop your own slacklining network!
+If you are looking for good slackline spots, many groups exist on social networks to list them, several websites can also indicate spots via an interactive map.
+The community spirit of this sport will allow you to meet people and develop your own slackliner network!

-⚠️Toujours do a back-up to secure your tensioning system, especially on ratchet or pulley systems.
-If a component breaks, there's a risk of projection and injury.
-Backing up can prevent this.
+⚠️ Always make a backup to secure your tension system, especially on ratchet or pulley systems.
+In case of a breakage of an element, there is a risk of projection and injury.
+The backup helps avoid this situation.

-Several back-up techniques exist, and there's always a way to find a way of doing a back-up with what you have on hand (excess webbing or a piece of rope attached to the webbing).
+Several backup techniques exist, there is always a way to find a means of making a backup with what you have on hand (extra strap or piece of rope attached to the strap).

-Let's set up the slackline: there are two lanyards: a small one and a large one.
-Start with the small one and work your way around the tree WITHOUT TAKING A TURN, otherwise you risk damaging your strap (remember to position your tree trunk protector or a piece of cardboard if you don't have one).
-This little lanyard has a ratchet and a buckle.
-Pass the ratchet through the buckle, and point the handle downwards.
-Remember to keep your lanyard flat as you pass it through the buckle; you can pinch your lanyard slightly inwards for better positioning.
+Let's install this slackline, there are two slings: a small one and a large one, we start with the small one, wrap it around your tree WITHOUT TWISTING, at the risk of damaging your strap (Remember to position your tree trunk protector or a piece of cardboard if necessary).
+On this small sling, we have a ratchet and a loop, pass the ratchet through the loop, and orient the handle downwards.
+Remember to keep your strap flat while passing it through the loop, you can slightly pinch your sling inward for better positioning.

-Then repeat the same procedure with the long lanyard (go around the trunk and pass it through the loop), keeping the strap flat.
-Then unwind to join the two ends.
+Then repeat the same process with the long sling (wrap it around the trunk and pass it through the loop) always keeping the strap flat.
+Then unroll to connect the two ends.

-For the final step, pass the strap through the pawl, keeping the handle pointing downwards, then pull the strap taut with one hand and tighten the pawl with the other.
-In general, 3 strokes are enough to tension the strap correctly.
-Once the slackline is securely in place, remember to lock the ratchet and put a back up.
-Now all you have to do is go for it!
+For the last step, pass the strap through the ratchet while keeping the handle down, then tension the strap with one hand and tighten the ratchet with the other.
+Generally, 3 clicks are enough to tension it correctly.
+Once the slackline is well in place, remember to lock the ratchet and place a backup.
+All that's left is for you to go for it!

-To dismantle your slackline, unlock the pawl by opening the jaw as far as it will go and pressing down on the handle.
-Remember to put your slackline away neatly at the end of your sessions!
+To dismantle your slackline, unlock the ratchet by opening the jaw to the stop and pressing the handle.
+Remember to store your slackline properly at the end of your sessions!

-Place your strong foot on the strap, keep your arms parallel to the ground, your back straight, take a deep breath and push on your second foot behind the first.
-It's essential to focus on a distant point ahead.
+Place your strong foot on the strap, keep your arms parallel to the ground, back straight, take a deep breath and push with your second foot behind the first.
+It is essential to fix a distant point ahead.

-Then put all your weight on the front foot to swing your second leg forward for your first step, always looking ahead.
-First your toes touch the strap, then your heel, and finally shift your weight onto your leg.
+Then put all your weight on the front foot to tilt your second leg forward for your first step, always looking ahead.
+The toes touch the strap first, then the heel, and finally shift your weight onto your leg.
 Remember to breathe!
-This will prevent shaking and increase your concentration.
+This will help prevent shaking and increase your concentration.
 Now it's your turn!